tillkahlbrock/superluminar-website/content/post/prometheus-k8s-service-discovery.md

 date: 2018-11-16
 ---

-Since quite some time now Prometheus is the de facto standard when it comes to monitoring and alerting of self hosted Kubernetes clusters and their workloads.
+Prometheus is the de facto standard when it comes to monitoring and alerting of self hosted Kubernetes clusters and their workloads.
-This is mainly because Prometheus is fairly easy to setup and operate on Kubernetes, has good service discovery options and - because of its broad adoptions - there are many applications exposing their metrics in a [format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md#text-based-format) understood by prometheus.
+This is mainly because Prometheus is easy to setup and operate on Kubernetes, has good service discovery options and - because of its broad adoptions - there are many applications exposing their metrics in a [format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md#text-based-format) understood by Prometheus.

 ## Service Discovery
-In the prometheus configuration it is possible to define multiple `scrape_configs`, each for a  specific `target`.
+In the Prometheus configuration it is possible to define multiple `scrape_configs`, each for a  specific `target`.
 A target can be an application like a database server or a web app or a group of related apps.
 The target can have many `endpoints`, which represents the concrete instances of the application.

 But how does Prometheus get to know the targets it has to scrape?
 This is where Service Discovery comes into play.